jaumard/sails-generate-archive/README.md

 Easy right ? :)

 ### Why should I use this ?
 If you use a server with low resources or if you deploy you project on a board like Raspberry PI.
-Your project will stat quickly because grunt tasks don't rebuild assets.
+Your project will start quickly because grunt tasks don't rebuild assets.

 ### Installation